EE3801/lab7/lab7 manual_data_pipeline.md

 2. <a href="https://thinlab.nus.edu.sg">Launch the VMWAre Horizon Client and create connection to https://thinlab.nus.edu.sg</a>

-3. Launch the virtual machine, click on “Click Here” or “Or Click Here”.
+3. Launch the virtual machine, click on “Virtual Student Desktop”.

 4. Login using ```nusstu\<your student id>``` and password